-There are four enrichment phases for Cu.
-The first and second phases are background.
-The third and fourth populations are Cu anomalies.
 Copper shows multifractal nature in the region.
 The condition of Mo is a little different from copper.
-As cab be seen in the Fig. 10, there are three population for Mo.
+As cab be seen in the figure 10, there are three population for Mo.
 The first and second phases are background and the last phases is enrichment phases i.e. anomaly.
 The anomaly maps of these elements are depicted in Fig. 11.
 Extreme concentrations of copper in the southwest of the region (Fig. 11) are well matched by increasing the score of the sixth factor (probable copper mineralization) (Fig. 9).
 This means that the factor analysis is valid in the area.
 Comparing the location of this anomaly with the geological map, the copper anomaly seems associated with intermediate andesite and trachyandesite rocks; given that most of the copper mineralization is associated with the intermediate masses, this is possibly related to PCD.

 Lead, Cr, Cu, and As have a strong anomaly in the southeast of the study area.
-By studying the geological map of the study area, it can be said that this anomaly is correlated to the sandstone, schist, shale, and green siltstones.
-The greenschist arches and belts have always been associated with mineralization, and in this area, it can be concluded that the host of this mineralization is also the same type of greenschist belts.
+By studying the geological map of the study area, it can be said that this anomaly is correlated to the sandstone, schist, shale and green siltstones.
+The greenschist arches and belts have always been associated with mineralization, and in this area it can be concluded that the host of this mineralization is also the same type of greenschist belts.
 Arsenic has scattered anomalies, which is due to its traceability.
-In addition, in some cases, there is a good correlation between arsenic anomalies with zinc and lead anomalies (Ghorbani 2013; Daya 2105a).
+In addition, in some cases there is a good correlation between arsenic anomalies with zinc and lead anomalies (Ghorbani 2013; Daya 2105a).